-34.36.
-In the TOSSD system, multilateral providers report on activities that they undertake under their own responsibility (including both unearmarked and earmarked decisions on resource allocations to specific purposes are made by the institutions themselves) (i.e. -B +C + D in Figure 3).
-The original source of funds can be official providers (through core contributions or pooled funds or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
+32. In the TOSSD system, multilateral providers report on activities that they undertake under their own responsibility (decisions on resource allocations to specific purposes are made by the institutions themselves) (C + D in Figure 3).
+The original source of funds can be official providers (through core contributions or pooled funds15) or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
 In the case of funds for which a multilateral institution only provides Trustee services, the organisations implementing the activities, and not the Trustee institution, should report on TOSSD.16